tfprome/Kanban-project/README.md

 }

 Note for Reviewers:
-=> user password is hashed using bcrypt
+=> user password is hashed using bcryptjs
 => the login form, register form and the kanban board is designed using inline CSS => the user data is saved in local database due to some technical issues => the drag and drop is performed using react-beautiful-dnd